HealthCatalyst/documentation/jekyll/_posts/2017-02-14-we-heart-pandas.md

 Imagine a tool that can read in columnar data, manipulate, transpose, derive, query, describe, analyze, visualize and more.
 That's python's [pandas library](http://pandas.pydata.org/)!
 In our [healthcare.ai python package](/py), we use pandas extensively under the hood since it is robust, fast and proven in data science.
 It seemed apropos to introduce you to it.

+This post is also written as a [juptyer notebook](/notebooks/we_heart_pandas.html) hosted on our github site.
+You can follow along there or [download it](/notebooks/we_heart_pandas.ipynb) and run it yourself if you prefer.

 ## What is Pandas?

 Pandas is an amazing data manipulation, cleaning, munging and analysis toolkit [library](http://pandas.pydata.org) for python.
 It is great for working with structured data from many different sources such as: